Dragon Data: History

 To combat this, under the control of GEC, Dragon Data worked on the next generation of Dragon computers; the Dragon Alpha (or Professional) and Beta (or 128).
-These systems only made it to the prototype stage before the business went into receivership and was sold on to the Spanish startup Eurohard in 1984.
-Eurohard also suffered financial problems and went into receivership a couple of years later after the release of the Dragon 200.
+These systems only made it to the prototype stage before the business went into receivership and was sold on to the Spanish startup Eurohard in 1984, paying just over £1,000,000 for the company's assets, including "patent rights and the entire factory contents: plant and machinery, testing equipment and work in progress", having the physical assets shipped to Spain and literally emptying the factory.

+Eurohard also suffered financial problems and went into receivership a couple of years later after the release of the Dragon 200 (a rebranded Dragon 64).

 In addition to the Dragon 32 and 64, an MSX-compatible machine, the Dragon MSX reached the prototype stage.